 Although charter schools are exempt from many of the state laws and rules that govern public schools, they are required to have a licensed instructional staff, participate in the state student testing program and school performance report, and must comply with student health and safety regulations.
 Public charter school students take the state tests required of all other public-school students.
 Charter schools do not charge tuition.
 It is paid with money collected through property taxes and state funding.
 For more information, contact the state’s Department of Public Instruction at (800) 441-4563 or visit: dpi.wi.gov/sms/charter-schools.

 Virtual Charter Schools

 Wisconsin allows a parent or guardian to provide a home-based private educational program for her or his child or children as part of the compulsory school attendance law.
-In order to home school, the parent or guardian must complete form PI 1206 and submit it to the state Department of Public Instruction.
+In order to home school, the parent or guardian must complete Form PI-1206 and submit it to the state Department of Public Instruction every school year.

 State law requires home schooling to provide at least 875 hours of instruction each school year and a “sequentially progressive curriculum of fundamental instruction in reading, language arts, mathematics, social studies, science and health.”